alexoff13/RIngQueue/googletest/googlemock/docs/cook_book.md

 ```

 The good news is that you can use a simple pattern to achieve the same effect.
-First, add a mock function `Die()` to your mock class and call it in the
+First, push a mock function `Die()` to your mock class and call it in the
 destructor, like this:

 ```cpp